 July 24, 2014

 The Gray Lady comes calling.
-Our co-founder Chris Easter is honored to contribute a piece to the The New York Times on which wedding traditions need to go away.
-It should come as no surprise, but the article focuses on the outdated stereotype that the wedding day is all about the bride and the groom is just there for decoration.
+Our co-founder Chris Easter is honored to contribute a piece to the The New York Times on the wedding traditions need to go away.
+It should come as no surprise, but the article focuses on the outdated stereotype that the wedding day is all about the bride — and that the groom is just there for decoration.